 In order to contain the global COVID-19 outbreak, the government of Jordan has decided to impose a nationwide curfew on 21 March 2020 until further notice.
-The curfew hours are from 12 a.m. (midnight) until 6 a.m. every day.
+The curfew hours are from 10 p.m. until 6 a.m. every day.
 Shops and restaurants close at 9 p.m.
 A full lockdown is imposed on Fridays.